Having a successful vaginal birth after a C- Section is crucial. The joy of every mom who has walked this path is to have a successful birth story.

 2. Choose a Supportive Health Care Provider

-Make sure you not only choose a competent health team, but also one who is supportive.
+Make sure you choose not only a competent health team but also one that is supportive.

 If you are skeptical about your health care providers, please change them.